yosrahelal/paladin/doc-site/docs/tutorials/private-storage.md

 ## Next Steps

-After exploring Private Storage and learning how to keep contract data confidential within a privacy group, you’re ready to explore other Paladin domains.
+After exploring private smart contracts and learning how to keep contract data confidential within a privacy group, you’re ready to explore other Paladin domains.
 In the next tutorial, you’ll learn about **Notarized Tokens (Noto)** - a way to create, mint, and transfer tokens on the Paladin network.
 This will introduce concepts like notaries, restricted minting, and token transfers among multiple nodes.

 [Continue to the Notarized Tokens Tutorial →](./notarized-tokens.md)